COD Sensor (Chemical Oxygen Demand)

 Indirect Meaning

-COD trends indirectly indicate organic load variation, treatment efficiency, shock loads in effluent, and potential regulatory non-compliance.
+COD trends indirectly indicate organic load variation, treatment performance, industrial discharge consistency, and risk of effluent non-compliance.

 Industries Using COD Sensors